Cadillacs and Dinosaurs (TV series): Plot

-The series chronicles the exploits of Jack Tenrec and his crew of ecological freedom fighters known as the "Mechanics".
-Set in the year 2513, the series takes place in a post-apocalyptic jungle in the vicinity of the ruins of New York City (now known as "The City in the Sea"); societies have had to re-learn 20th-century technology, lost due to a never-explicitly-stated catastrophe, and have only been partially successful in doing so, though the Mechanics have maintained much "Old World" technology and knowledge.
-His often-reluctant companion is Hannah Dundee, an ambassador from Wasoon, somewhere further south, which is technologically much further behind than the City in the Sea is.
-She hires Jack as a liaison, while she attempts to create clear communication between her land and the modern civilization.
-Since the catastrophe, much of the former United States has gone wild, with many species of dinosaurs spontaneously reappearing after going extinct.
+The series chronicles the exploits of Jack Tenrec and his crew of ecological freedom fighters known as the "Mechanics."
+Set after the year 2627, the series takes place in a post-apocalyptic jungle in the vicinity of the ruins of New York City (now known as "The City in the Sea").
+Societies have had to re-learn 20th-century technology, lost due to a never-explicitly-stated catastrophe, and have only been partially successful in doing so.
+The Mechanics have maintained much "Old World" technology and knowledge.
+Jack Tenrec's often-reluctant companion is Hannah Dundee, an ambassador from Wasoon somewhere south, a place technologically much further behind than the City in the Sea.
+Dundee hires Tenrec as a liaison, while she attempts to create clear communication between her land and the modern civilization.
+Since the catastrophe, much of the former United States has gone wild with many species of dinosaurs spontaneously reappearing after going extinct.
 Together, Jack and Hannah confront the serious issues facing the futuristic environment that humanity has come to inhabit.

 Jack also has Hermes, a juvenile "cutter" that Jack hand-reared after the latter's mother's death.
 Gentle with Jack and Hannah, he can still be rather fierce when angered.
 The show also includes a race of intelligent lizards called "Griths".

-Jack and his crew square off against opposition, including the triumvirate Council of Governors, particularly Jack's archenemy Wilhelmina Scharnhorst, and Hammer Terhune's gang.
+Jack and his crew square off against opposition including the triumvirate Council of Governors, particularly Jack's archenemy Wilhelmina Scharnhorst, and Hammer Terhune's gang.